Site To Become Western New York’s

 Town centers have grown in popularity across the United States as more people desire the appeal of a suburban location and the lifestyle benefits of an urban-like, walkable village that blends retail, entertainment, health and wellness with office space and residential living options.
 Most of site will be accessible within a 10-minute walk, supporting smartgrowth by reducing car dependency and enhancing quality of life.

-Eastern Hills Mall operations will continue as usual during development.
+Eastern Hills Mall operations will continue during development.

 Phase one is still evolving based on demand.
 Upon full buildout, Uniland and MDC are planning over 1,000 apartments, 1 million square feet of office space, a brewery, several restaurants, and a park for outdoor events.
 The start of phase one also depends on the public sector completing certain off-site infrastructure improvements to accommodate the amount of new development envisioned.
 Full build-out of the project is expected to take ten or more years to complete.
 Uniland is currently looking to attract restaurants, breweries, and businesses seeking office space to be the first to enjoy the numerous benefits of locating at the Eastern Hills Town Center.